Alford Swan McKnight was born on Sept. 27, 1853 in Jefferson Township, Fayette County, PA, the son of William and Mahala (Minerd) McKnight.

 By 1920, when the 1920 census was taken, the 68-year-old widow lived with her son and daughter in law, Jesse and Minnie McKnight, on North Gallatin Avenue in Uniontown.
 She could not have helped but be proud of her son as a school principal in North Union Township schools.

-Mary passed away on Oct.
-17, 1922.
+Burdened with heart valve disease and a urinary infection, Mary passed away on Oct.
+17, 1922, at the age of 71.
 They are buried together at the Sandy Hill Church, near the graves of his parents and step brother John Henry McKnight.

 Other distant cousins buried at Sandy Grove are Robert "Milroy" Everly and John F. Rockwell.
 Whether the McKnights were acquainted with these individuals, or knew of the family connections, is unknown.